smok-serwis/seq-log-parser/README.md

 | BIND_ADDR          | Address to bind the listening port on                                                   | False     | 0.0.0.0 |
 | BIND_PORT          | Port to bind the listening port on                                                      | False     | 80      |
 | LOGGING_LEVEL      | Default Python logging level to configure                                               | False     | INFO    |

+Take care for your regexes to be valid Python [named group regexes](https://docs.python.org/3.8/library/re.html#index-17).
+Don't forget about escaping the escape character if you're writing YAML for deployment!

+What matches given named group will be added to log's Properties.

 # Multiple regexes